Diagonal band of Broca: Nuclei

+Development

+It is one of the basal forebrain structures that are derived from the ventral telencephalon during development.

 Function

 Along with the septum pellucidum and medial septal nucleus, the diagonal band of Broca is believed to be involved in the generation of theta waves in the hippocampus.
 It also inhibits magnocellular neurosecretory cells via GABA interneurons.

 Its behavior can be altered by nerve growth factor.

 Pathology

 A significant nvlDBB neuronal loss is seen in Lewy body dementia.